defridge/HeritageHousing/README.md

 - **YearBuilt:** Year the house was built (1872 - 2010)
 - **SalePrice:** Sale price of the house (34900 - 755000)

-### CRISP-DM Process Overview:
+## Business Requirements

-1. **Business Understanding:** Help Lydia price her inherited properties using historical housing data from Ames, Iowa.
+Lydia Doe inherited four properties in Ames, Iowa, and seeks to estimate the sale prices of these properties using historical housing data from Ames.
-2. **Data Understanding:** Explore key features of the dataset, including house size, quality, and year built.
-3. **Data Preparation:** Handle missing values, encode categorical variables, and create additional features such as TotalSF.
-4. **Modeling:** Develop regression models to predict sale prices.
-5. **Evaluation:** Test model performance using R² and MSE, ensuring it meets the required 75% accuracy.
-6. **Deployment:** Build an interactive dashboard using Streamlit for user-friendly predictions.

----
+### Client Expectations:
+1. Insight into how house attributes (size, condition, etc.) correlate with sale prices.
+2. A predictive model to estimate the sale price of her houses and any other house in Ames.
+3. Data visualizations to understand key correlations between features and sale price.

-# Hypothesis and Validation
+## Hypothesis and Validation

 ### Hypothesis:
-Based on research in the real estate domain and existing knowledge, several factors are believed to significantly influence the sale price of a house:

-- **Overall Quality:** Houses with higher quality materials and finishes will command higher sale prices.
+- **GrLivArea:** Larger living areas will result in higher sale prices.
-- **Total Square Footage:** Larger houses will generally sell for more.
+- **TotalSF:** Houses with larger total square footage will sell for higher prices.
-- **Bedrooms and Bathrooms:** The number of bedrooms and bathrooms impacts the sale price.
+- **GarageArea:** The larger the garage, the more likely it is to increase the sale price.
-- **Kitchen and Bathroom Condition:** Newly renovated kitchens and bathrooms significantly increase sale price.
-- **Year Built:** Newer houses tend to have higher sale prices, but older houses with renovations can still maintain value.
+- **YearBuilt:** Newer houses will have higher sale prices, with older houses potentially losing value over time.
+- **OverallQual:** Houses with higher overall quality will command higher sale prices.

 ### Validation:
 We will validate this hypothesis by conducting a correlation study using both Spearman and Pearson correlation coefficients.

----

-# Rationale: Mapping Business Requirements to Data Visualizations and ML Tasks
+## The Rationale to Map the Business Requirements to Data Visualizations and ML Tasks

-The purpose of this project is to help Lydia Doe estimate the sale prices of her inherited houses and to provide her with insights into the housing market in Ames, Iowa.
-The project is structured into distinct tasks that directly address these business requirements using data analysis, visualization, and machine learning (ML) models.
+The goal of this project is to help Lydia estimate the sale prices of her inherited houses and to provide insights into the Ames, Iowa housing market.
+The business requirements are addressed through data visualizations and machine learning tasks, which are structured into distinct epics and user stories.

-### Business Requirement 1: Understanding House Attributes and Sale Prices

-Lydia needs insights into how various house attributes (such as square footage, garage area, and year built) correlate with house sale prices.
-The following actions were taken:
+### Epics:

-1. **Data Exploration and Initial Analysis:**
+1. **Data Exploration and Hypothesis Validation**
+2. **Data Preparation**
+3. **Model Development and Validation**
+4. **Dashboard Development and Deployment**

+### User Stories:

+#### Epic 1: Data Exploration and Hypothesis Validation

+1. **User Story:** As a developer, I want to understand the relationship between house attributes and sale prices.
+   - **Task:** Conduct data exploration and visualize the relationships between house features and sale prices.

+2. **User Story:** As a developer, I want to validate my hypothesis about which factors most affect house prices.
+   - **Task:** Use correlation studies (Spearman and Pearson) to validate the hypothesis.

+#### Epic 2: Data Preparation

+1. **User Story:** As a developer, I want to ensure that the dataset is clean and free from inconsistencies.
-   - We loaded and explored the dataset to identify any missing values, outliers, and data inconsistencies.
+   - **Task:** Clean the dataset by handling missing values, outliers, and ensuring data consistency.
-   - Correlation studies (Pearson and Spearman) were conducted to identify the most relevant features that impact sale price.
-   - Visualizations such as scatter plots and heatmaps were generated to provide Lydia with an intuitive understanding of key relationships.

-   **ML Mapping:**
-   - These actions directly inform the feature selection process for the machine learning model.
-The insights derived from this analysis guide the selection of relevant features such as `GrLivArea`, `TotalSF`, `GarageArea`, and `OverallQual`.

----
+2. **User Story:** As a developer, I want to create new features and select the most relevant ones to improve model accuracy.
+   - **Task:** Perform feature engineering to create additional features such as `TotalSF` and select key features for modeling.

+#### Epic 3: Model Development and Validation

+1. **User Story:** As a developer, I want to develop a model that can accurately predict house sale prices.
+   - **Task:** Train and evaluate regression models (e.g., XGBoost) to predict sale prices.

+2. **User Story:** As a developer, I want to optimize the model’s performance through hyperparameter tuning.
+   - **Task:** Use techniques like GridSearchCV to find optimal hyperparameters for the model.

+3. **User Story:** As a developer, I want to validate the model’s predictions against real data to ensure accuracy.
+   - **Task:** Evaluate the model's performance using R² and mean squared error (MSE), and plot residuals to assess accuracy.

+#### Epic 4: Dashboard Development and Deployment

+1. **User Story:** As a developer, I want an interactive dashboard where I can visualize data correlations and model predictions.
+   - **Task:** Develop an interactive Streamlit dashboard that includes both visualizations and the ability to make live predictions.

+2. **User Story:** As a developer, I want the dashboard to be accessible online for easy access to the insights.
+   - **Task:** Deploy the Streamlit app on a cloud platform like Heroku and ensure it is accessible to Lydia for real-time use.

-# Actionable Insights from Data Analysis
+## Actionable Insights from Data Analysis

 1. **GrLivArea and SalePrice**:
    - There is a strong positive correlation between **GrLivArea** (above-ground living area) and **SalePrice** (correlation of 0.71 Pearson, 0.73 Spearman).
    - Larger houses tend to sell for significantly higher prices.

 2. **Total Square Footage and SalePrice**:
    - **TotalSF** (total square footage, including basement) shows a very strong positive correlation with **SalePrice** (correlation of 0.77 Pearson, 0.80 Spearman).
    - Houses with more overall square footage tend to have higher sale prices.